skrub-data/skrub/doc/userguide_data_ops.rst

 Skrub DataOps are built to maximize flexibility in the construction of complex pre-processing and machine learning pipelines.
-On the other hand, the main intent of Skrub objects such as :func:`~skrub.tabular_pipeline` and :class:`~skrub.TableVectorizer` is to provide interfaces that for common pre-processing tasks, and simple and robust baselines for machine learning.
+On the other hand, the main intent of Skrub objects such as :func:`~skrub.tabular_pipeline` and :class:`~skrub.TableVectorizer` is to provide interfaces that simplify common pre-processing tasks, and simple and robust baselines for machine learning.
 As a result, these objects are more opinionated and less flexible than DataOps.